vijayksingh/Frontend-System-Design/readme.md

 Overall, these endpoints would provide the necessary functionality for a chat application, allowing users to create and manage accounts, create and participate in conversations, and customize their settings and preferences.

+### System Design : Pinterest

+#### Functional Requirements
+- User profile and settings: Pinterest allows users to create and customize their profile, including their name, profile picture, and a bio.
+This component is responsible for storing and managing user profile information, as well as allowing users to update their settings, such as their email and password.

+- Boards and pins: The core feature of Pinterest is the ability to save and organize images and videos into boards.
+This component is responsible for creating, managing, and displaying boards and pins.
+It must also support features such as pinning, repinning, and commenting on pins.

+- Search and recommendation: To help users discover new content, Pinterest uses a search and recommendation engine that indexes and ranks content based on various factors, such as user interests, engagement, and social connections.
+This component is responsible for providing search and recommendation functionality to users.

+#### Non Functional Requirement

+#### API Design

+`GET /boards:` This endpoint allows users to retrieve a list of all the boards they have created.

+`POST /boards:` This endpoint allows users to create a new board.
+It accepts a JSON object containing the board name and description as input.

+`GET /boards/:board_id:` This endpoint allows users to retrieve the details of a specific board, identified by its board_id.

+`PUT /boards/:board_id:` This endpoint allows users to update the details of a specific board, identified by its board_id.
+It accepts a JSON object containing the updated board name and description as input.

+`DELETE /boards/:board_id:` This endpoint allows users to delete a specific board, identified by its board_id.

+`GET /boards/:board_id/pins:` This endpoint allows users to retrieve a list of all the pins on a specific board, identified by its board_id.

+`POST /boards/:board_id/pins:` This endpoint allows users to add a new pin to a specific board, identified by its board_id.
+It accepts a JSON object containing the pin URL and description as input.

+`GET /boards/:board_id/pins/:pin_id:` This endpoint allows users to retrieve the details of a specific pin on a specific board, identified by the board_id and pin_id.

+`PUT /boards/:board_id/pins/:pin_id:` This endpoint allows users to update the details of a specific pin on a specific board, identified by the board_id and pin_id.
+It accepts a JSON object containing the updated pin URL and description as input.

+`DELETE /boards/:board_id/pins/:pin_id:` This endpoint allows users to delete a specific pin on a specific board, identified by the board_id and pin_id.

+### System Design: Excalidraw (Drawing Tool)

+#### General Requirements
+- As a user, I want to be able to create a new drawing by clicking on a "New Drawing" button.

+- As a user, I want to be able to select different drawing tools, such as a pen, eraser, and shape tools, to create and edit my drawing.

+- As a user, I want to be able to customize the properties of my drawing tools, such as the line thickness and color, to create the desired effect.

+- As a user, I want to be able to zoom and pan on the drawing canvas to see and edit my drawing in detail.

+- As a user, I want to be able to save my drawing to a local or cloud-based data storage system.

+- As a user, I want to be able to load and view my saved drawings from the data storage system.

+- As a user, I want to be able to export my drawings in different file formats, such as JPEG, PNG, and SVG.

+- As a user, I want to be able to collaborate with other users in real-time on the same drawing.

+- As a user, I want to be able to see the changes made by other users on the drawing in real-time.

+- As a user, I want to be able to resolve conflicts if two users try to edit the same part of the drawing at the same time.

+#### API Design (Excalidraw)